 5) Get outside of the tourist zone

-Another big money trap when travelling are the expensive excursions you’ll join to see local tourist attractions.
-While taking in the sights when travelling is undoubtedly important, you can often find just as authentic experiences without paying the hefty price tag.
+Another big money trap when traveling is the expensive excursions you’ll join to see local tourist attractions.
+While taking in the sights when traveling is undoubtedly important, you can often find just as authentic experiences without paying the hefty price tag.